A Joint Model and Data Driven Method for Distributed Estimation: Binary Quantization Scheme

-We consider one implementation of the binary probabilistic quantizer design as shown in Fig. \ref{Uniform Dithering realization of probabilistic quantization}: Define the probability controller $G(\cdot):\mathbb{R}\rightarrow [0,1]$.
+As shown in Fig. \ref{Uniform Dithering realization of probabilistic quantization}, we consider one implementation of the binary probabilistic quantizer design with random dithering.
+Define the probability controller $G(\cdot):\mathbb{R}\rightarrow [0,1]$.
 The local observation $X$ is first sent to $G(\cdot)$, and the output $G(X)$ is then fed into the quantization function $Q(\cdot):[0,1]\rightarrow\{0,1\}$ to generate a random binary data

 where $z\sim\mathrm{U}(0,1)$ is a standard uniform distributed dithering noise, and $\mathrm{sgn}(\cdot)$ is the sign function.

 It is observed from $\eqref{eq: probabilistic quantization 1}$ that the probability of the local observation $X$ being quantized as $u=1$ is equal to $G(X)$, i.e.,